 Get tips and advice on how to sell your home fast.

 When foreclosure looms, many homeowners try to sell their homes.
 For them, the goal is not just to get the home sold, but to do it quickly.
-Foreclosure rates are the highest in buyer’s markets, when homes take a longer than average time to sell.
+Foreclosure rates are the highest in a buyer’s market when homes take a longer than average time to sell.
 What’s a homeowner to do?
 Get aggressive, and get your home sold fast!
 As a seller, you control the only three factors that influence whether your home sells quickly: pricing, marketing and condition.
-Here are some easy steps and insider secrets to make your home fly off the market in record time!
+Here are some easy steps and insider secrets to make your home fly off the market in record time.

 Pricing Your House